wso2/docs-ei/en/micro-integrator/docs/references/connectors/salesforce-connector/sf-connector-example.md

 To implement this, you need to do the following.

 1. [Generate Salesforce access tokens](../sf-access-token-generation.md).
-2. Configure and run the connector in WSO2 Integration Studio.
+2. Configure the connector in WSO2 Integration Studio.

-## Configure and run the connector in WSO2 Integration Studio
+## Configure the connector in WSO2 Integration Studio

 1. Open WSO2 Integration Studio and create an ESB Solution Project.
 2. Our project would look similar to the following (source view).